devesh-1611/The-Cross-Road-Kitchen-Streamlit-Restaurant-App/README.md

 │   └── ... (other menu images)
 ├── app.py    # Main Streamlit application
 └── README.md # Project documentation

+# all the images are genrated using gemini

 How to Run the App
 Install required packages